gardener-attic/component-spec/doc/proposal/02-component-descriptor.md

     ...
 ```

-## Labels for Sources, Resources and Component References
+### Labels

-According to the [schema](component-descriptor-v2-schema.yaml) for the *Component Descriptor*, additional fields are not
+According to the [schema](component-descriptor-v2-schema.yaml) for the *Component Descriptor*, additional fields are
-allowed.
+not allowed.
 This express application specific extensions, every entry in the *sources*, *resources* and
 *componentReferences* fields, and the component itself may declare optional labels.

 Labels is a map, of key value pairs whereby: